djrooz/avocado-price-analysis-/README.md

 Exploratory data analysis of avocado prices using window functions and interactive visualizations.

 Avocado Price Analysis
-This project was completed as part of course on Karpov.courses.

 📌 Project Goal
 To analyze average avocado prices across regions and time, apply window functions, and build interactive visualizations for price dynamics.